 - Retreatism—students are disengaged from assigned work and make no attempt to comply, but are not disruptive to the learning of others

 - Rebellion—students refuse to do the assigned task, act disruptive, and attempt to substitute alternative activities

-The level of student engagement can vary from student to student, and lesson to lesson so it may be difficult to get a general feel for how engaged a class is as a whole.
+The level of student engagement can vary from student-to-student, and lesson-to-lesson so it can be difficult to get a general feel for how engaged a class is as a whole.
 To that end, Schlechty (2002) also outlined three categories that can be used to measure the level of engagement for an entire classroom.

 The Engaged Classroom

-In the engaged classroom you will observe that all students are authentically engaged at least some of the time or that most students are authentically engaged most of the time.
-Passive compliance and retreatism is rarely observed and rebellion is non-existent.
+In the engaged classroom, you will observe that all students are authentically engaged at least some of the time or that most students are authentically engaged most of the time.
+Passive compliance and retreatism are rarely observed and rebellion is non-existent.

 The Compliant Classroom

 The compliant classroom is the picture of traditional education.
 This type of classroom is orderly and most students will appear to be working so it would be easy to infer that learning is taking place.
 However, while there is little evidence of rebellion, retreatism is a very real danger as it is very common in the compliant classroom.